Wickson Crab Apple Tree Overview

 - Flowering Group: 2

-- Cross pollinates with: Alkmene, Crimson Crisp, Duchess of Oldenburg, Galarina, Golden Russet, Macoun, Melrose, Newtown Pippin, Nova Spy, Pink Lady, Redfree, Rubinette, Suncrisp, Sweet Sixteen, William’s Pride, Winecrisp, Wolf River.
+- Cross pollinates with: Alkmene, Crimson Crisp, Duchess of Oldenburg, Galarina™, Golden Russet, Macoun, Melrose, Newtown Pippin, Nova Spy, Pink Lady, Redfree, Rubinette, Suncrisp, Sweet Sixteen, William’s Pride, Winecrisp, Wolf River.

-- Storage: Keeps well in storage for two to three weeks.
-Best in cooler climates and temperatures, because may start to rot or become mealy quickly in hotter climates.
+- Storage: This tree keeps well in cold storage for two to three weeks after harvesting.
+Be sure to keep it cooler climates and temperatures, since it will start to rot or become mealy otherwise.

 - Ease of care: medium